-Some companies that use this visa often may offer mock L1 visa interviews in order to help their employees excel in the real interview.
+Some companies that use this visa often offer mock L-1 visa interviews in order to help their employees excel in the real interview.
 If this is the case for your company, be sure that you take full advantage of this.

 What Documents Will I Need for My Interview?

 When you travel to the U.S. consulate or embassy for your L-1 visa interview, be sure to bring the following documents so that your trip isn’t wasted:

 - As previously stated, the confirmation page of your DS-160 application

 - A receipt for the DS-160 fee